jiaxiangcheng/zooli/README.md

 go get github.com/astaxie/beego
 ```

-A mysql admin account is required
+A mysql admin account is required.
+You should enter mysql shell and then use following command to create a mysql user for this project.

 ```sql
 CREATE USER 'zooli'@'localhost' IDENTIFIED BY '1234';